spiral/docs/queue/configuration.md

 # Queue and Jobs - Installation and Configuration
 Web and GRPC bundles of Spiral Framework support background PHP processing and a queue out of the box.
-You are able to work with one or multiple message brokers such as Beanstalk, AMQP (RabbitMQ) or Amazon SQS.
+You can work with one or multiple message brokers such as Beanstalk, AMQP (RabbitMQ), or Amazon SQS.

-In order to install the extensions in alternative bundles:
+To install the extensions in alternative bundles:

 ```bash
 $ composer require spiral/jobs